Dentures & Partial Dentures in Las Vegas

 Your dentist can help you select the right fit based on measurements and models.
-We have a variety of dentures and partial dentures available:

 - Conventional dentures: If some teeth are remaining, they will be removed and once the tissue heals, conventional dentures will be custom-fitted based on the model of the patient’s mouth.

 - Immediate dentures: After remaining teeth are removed, immediate dentures are placed right away, so you don’t have to be without teeth during healing.
 Immediate dentures may need to be refitted after healing.

 - Overdenture: With overdentures, the remaining teeth do not have to be removed.
 The dentures are modeled based on the patient’s mouth and they are supported by the existing teeth.

 - Partial dentures: If you have most of your teeth but you are missing a small section, partial dentures can replace these teeth with a removable device.

 Your dentist will give you detailed care instructions when you get your dentures or partial dentures.
 This will include guidelines for how long to wear them.
 At first, you will probably be advised to wear them even when you sleep, but this will change as your mouth adjusts.
 After the adjustment period, it is good practice to take the dentures out while you sleep.

 Make sure to handle your dentures or partial dentures with care and clean them properly.
 The following are good practices to keep your mouth healthy and your dentures looking their best: